ralvarezklabs/AngularTest/README.md

 # AngularTest

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.0.4.
+This project is created to manage test component and try new modules in develop environment

 ## Development server